Improving Requirements Completeness: Automated Assistance through Large Language Models: Evaluation

 Our evaluation answers the following RQs using part of the PURE dataset~\cite{ferrari2017pure}.
 In lieu of expert input about incompleteness for the documents in this dataset, we apply the withholding strategy discussed in Section~\ref{subsec:contributions} to simulate incompleteness.

 \sectopic{RQ1.
-How accurately can BERT predict relevant but missing terminology for an input RS?} The number of predictions generated by BERT per mask is a configurable parameter, and RQ1 identifies the optimal value offering the best balance for producing useful recommendations.
+How accurately can BERT predict relevant but missing terminology for an input RS?} The number of predictions generated by BERT per mask is a configurable parameter.
+RQ1 identifies the optimal value offering the best balance for producing useful recommendations.
 This investigation will focus on the optimal number of predictions per mask between the range of 5 and 20.
 Choosing an optimal number of predictions is essential for ensuring that our approach maintains the potential to provide benefits.
 If the number of predictions is too low, the approach may miss out on relevant recommendations.
-Conversely, if the number of predictions is too high, the approach may generate too much noise, thus making it difficult for users to identify the most relevant recommendations.

-\sectopic{RQ2.
-How does our approach compare to baselines?} RQ2 aims to examine whether the contextualized recommendations by BERT are advantageous over recommendations that one can obtain through simpler means.
-To this end, RQ2 conducts a comparative analysis of the quality of predictions generated by our approach against three baseline methods.
+Conversely, if the number of predictions is too high, the approach may generate too much noise, thus making it difficult for users to identify the most relevant recommendations. { \sectopic{RQ2.
+How does our approach compare to baselines?} RQ2 examines whether the contextualized recommendations made by BERT are advantageous over recommendations that one can obtain through simpler means.
+To this end, we conduct a comparative analysis of the quality of predictions generated by our approach against three baseline methods.}

 \sectopic{RQ3.
 Which ML classification algorithm most accurately filters unuseful predictions made by BERT?} Useful recommendations from BERT come alongside a considerable amount of noise.
 RQ3 investigates different ML algorithms for filtering this noise.
 The RQ further explores the impact of data balancing and cost-sensitive learning to mitigate over-filtering.